-I’m here to set the record straight and let you know what crop and full frame sensors are and what they do.
+I’m here to set the record straight and let you know what crop and full-frame sensors are and what they do differently.
 And how you can take better pictures with both.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 What Is a Sensor?

 The sensor is a photosensitive surface.
 It’s the soul of a digital camera, as it records the scene you are photographing.

 It detects light waves and turns the recorded information into electric signals, and eventually an image.